hguides/furst/renewal.md

 How to renew Illogic Pyramyds.
 This is it.

-Missing info goes here: data1 data2 data3ls
+Missing info goes here: No more data!